 Beyond the Computer Screen: Planning for Repository Visits

 If most of your genealogical research is conducted in your pajamas, it's time to venture to the repository.
-Learn how to plan for this adventure.
+Learn how to prepare for this adventure.

 Court records are an underutilized genealogical resource.
 Discover how to explore courthouses (no law degree required) to find records involving your ancestors.